Putin, Xi Jinping, and others haven’t congratulated Biden on election win - Up News Info

 But there’s been a noticeable silence from a select group of leaders.
 They differ in the ways and extent to which they are willing to grab power, but all exhibit characteristics of strongman rule, which is defined by the refusal to acknowledge opposition and the tendency to emphasize law and order above all else.

-Chinese President Xi Jinping oversaw the Chinese Communist Party’s removal of two-term limits, which basically make him president until his death, and has arbitrarily detained as many as 3 million Uighurs Muslims in concentration camps, among other human rights abuses.
+Chinese President Xi Jinping oversaw the Chinese Communist Party’s removal of two-term limits, which basically makes him president until his death, and has arbitrarily detained as many as 3 million Uighur Muslims in concentration camps, among other human rights abuses.

 Russian President Vladimir Putin pushed through a raft of constitutional reforms in July that allow him to stay in power far beyond his current term limit — and could essentially make him president for life.
 And in August, he was implicated in the poisoning of one of his most outspoken critics, Alexei Navalny.
 Navalny has already acknowledged Biden’s win, also mentioning the privilege of a “fair and free election” in a Twitter post on November 8.

-Rodrigo Duterte, Philippines’ president, and Turkish President Recep Tayyip Erdoğan have both received love from Trump in the past but have been tight-lipped on Joe Biden’s win.
+Turkish President Recep Tayyip Erdoğan has received love from Trump in the past but was tight-lipped on Biden’s win.
 Erdoğan was accused by his opponents of a power grab after a 2017 referendum left him with few limits on his power, and has jailed hundreds of journalists.
-Duterte, who has expressed support for Trump’s reelection, is responsible for a brutal war on drugs that has killed more than 7,000 people.

 Mexican President Andrés Manuel López Obrador won election based on plans to root out corruption and shift policies sharply to the left, but since taking office has threatened the media and been accused of using the military to solidify his power.
 Obrador has said in a press conference that he will not congratulate Biden until “all legal issues are resolved.”
 He has generally sought to strike a conciliatory tone with President Trump, amid a long dispute over migrants at the Mexican border.

-Overall, it seems the world’s strongmen are still holding out hope that Trump, who cares little for human rights issues and gets along well with the dictators of the world, will somehow manage to pull off a win — or at least they don’t want to offend him while he’s in office.
+Overall, it seems the world’s strongmen are still holding out hope that Trump, who cares little for human rights issues and gets along well with the dictators of the world, will somehow manage to stay in power — or at least, they don’t want to offend him while he’s still in office.